-During initial screening an attempt is made to engage an eligible enrollee's interest and ascertain his/her willingness and need to participate in case management.
+During initial screening an attempt is made to engage an eligible client's interest and ascertain his/her willingness and need to participate in case management.

 These intake and screening activities include:

-- ➤ The initial contact with an enrollee; which should be made as soon as possible subsequent to identification of the enrollee's potential program eligibility. - Providing information concerning case management sufficient to enable the enrollee to make an informed choice of whether or not to accept the case management service and CMCM provider.
-This should include a clear presentation that participation in CMCM does not affect Public

-Assistance/Medical Assistance (PA/MA) eligibility or receipt of other Medicaid services.
-It also should include a statement that the enrollee may have only one CMCM provider at a time and that the enrollee may choose any CMCM provider for which the enrollee is eligible as long as the provider is capable of serving the enrollee's needs.

-Identifying potential payors for services such as third party coverage for case management services.
+- ➤ The initial contact with a client; this should be made as soon as possible subsequent to identification of a client's potential program eligibility. - ▶ Providing information concerning case management sufficient to enable the client to make an informed choice of whether or not to accept the case management service and CMCM provider.
+This should include a clear presentation that participation in CMCM does not affect Public Assistance/Medical Assistance (PA/MA) eligibility or receipt of other Medicaid services.
+It also should include a statement that the client may have only one CMCM provider at a time and that the client may choose any CMCM provider for which the client is eligible as long as the provider is capable of serving the client's needs. - ➤ Identifying potential payors for services such as third party coverage for case management services.

-Intake and screening is a billable activity only for those Medicaid enrollees within the target population who voluntarily accept services.
-The provider must give assurance of the enrollee's appropriateness for and voluntary acceptance of CMCM to the LDSS at the time of registration/authorization in the Medicaid Program.
+Intake and screening is a billable activity only for those Medicaid eligibles within the target population who voluntarily accept services.
+The provider must give assurance of the client's appropriateness for and voluntary acceptance of CMCM to the LDSS at the time of registration/authorization in Welfare Management System (WMS).

-Providers may bill for intake/screening activities that occur no more than 90 days prior to the date the enrollee accepts service.
-For enrollees in an acute care general hospital whose discharge is imminent, providers may bill for intake/screening activities for enrollees who accept services.
+Providers may bill for intake/screening activities that occur no more than 90 days prior to the date the client accepts service.
+For clients in an acute care general hospital whose discharge is imminent, providers may bill for intake/screening activities for clients who accept services.